Expat Exchange

 We asked expats in Saipan what banks they use and there advice about banking.
 They advised:

 "There are several banking institutions that offer services in Saipan, including: Bank of Saipan, Asia Pacific International Bank, Bank of Guam, Bank of Hawaii, Banco de Oro, Bank of Tokyo-Mitsubishi UFJ, Taiwan Business Bank, and United Overseas Bank.
-You can contact any of these banks to set up an account and to learn more about their specific services, requirements, and rules," wrote a member in Saipan.
+You can contact any of these banks to set up an account and to learn more about their specific services, requirements, and rules," remarked one expat living in Saipan, United States.

 Will I be able to find a job in Saipan?